 What’s the difference between legal fees and legal costs?

 Legal fees are the amount billed to a client for legal services performed by your attorney and the legal support team.

 Legal costs are the costs associated with the handling of a claim.
 These can include the cost of ordering medical bills and records that the attorneys use to prove your claim, the costs of acquiring police collision reports, the cost of hiring a court reporter for a deposition, and the cost of hiring experts to support your claim.

 How does a personal-injury lawyer get paid?

-The Brett McCandlis Brown attorneys work in a contingency-fee basis.
+The Brett McCandlis Brown & Conner attorneys work in a contingency-fee basis.
 This means that you pay us only if the case is successful.
 A contingency fee is usually used only in cases where money is being claimed, like with personal-injury claims.

 According to Washington State law, you will have to pay all legal costs related to your case.
 These costs include court filing fees for legal documents, the cost of ordering medical records, and the costs related to hiring legal experts and deposing witnesses.

 What is the process of a personal-injury claim?

 The Brett McCandlis Brown & Conner personal-injury lawyers are responsible for managing your injury claim.
 Here is an overview of the general injury-claim process:

 We offer a no-cost, no-obligation consultation where we will learn about your injury or accident, learn about your medical treatment, property damage, and other losses you have suffered.
 We will talk with you about liability, and which party may be at fault for your injuries.